AnishLohiya/2-Player-Game/README.md

 # 2-Player-Game
-A Simple 2D python game designed using the Pygame Module.
+A Simple 2D python Game Designed using the Pygame Module.